-Ideally, only one tie-down should be used per corner, but cranes in hurricane regions typically require more than one.
-See Figure 1.
-Recent research indicates that tie-down uplift forces at one corner are not evenly distributed between the multiple tie-downs.
-Indeed, for a corner with two tie-downs, a single tie-down could be loaded with 100% of the total corner uplift force, depending on the tie-down geometry, preload, and crane deformations.
-Existing and new tie-down systems may not be properly designed for uneven load distribution, and may fail prior to achieving the intended loading.
+This document has been prepared in accordance with recognized engineering principles and is intended for use only by competent persons who, by education, experience, and expert knowledge, are qualified to understand the limitations of the data.
+This document is not intended as a representation or warranty by Liftech Consultants Inc. The information included in this document shall be used only for this project and may not be altered or used for any other project without the express written consent of Liftech Consultants Inc. the tie-down uplift force at a corner is not evenly distributed between multiple tiedowns, especially if they are on both sides of the sill beam.
+Indeed, for a corner with two tie-downs, a single tie-down could be loaded with 100% of the total corner uplift force, depending on the tie-down geometry and preload, and crane deformations.
+Existing and new tie-down systems may not be properly designed for uneven load distribution, and may fail prior to achieving the intended uplift capacity.